safe-global/safe-config-service/README.md

 [![Coverage Status](https://coveralls.io/repos/github/gnosis/safe-config-service/badge.svg)](https://coveralls.io/github/gnosis/safe-config-service)

-The `safe-config-service` is a service that provides configuration information in the context of the Safe clients environment (eg.: list of available safe apps, or chain metadata).
+The `safe-config-service` is a service that provides configuration information in the context of the Safe clients environment (eg.: list of available safe apps and chain metadata).

 ## Requirements